The Atheist Bible, CC-BY Fabian M. Suchanek

 God is simpler!

-This is the essence of explanations that involve God: They tell us only the predictions we knew anyway, and nothing more.
+This holds true for most explanations that involve God: They tell us only the predictions we knew anyway, and nothing more.
 Besides, the theory “God did it” is unfalsifiable.
-This entails that we can equally well claim that any other entity is the reason for some phenomenon.
-For example, we can claim that “Gayatri did it”.
+We can equally well claim that any other entity is the reason for some phenomenon.
+For example, we can claim “Gaia did it”.
 The other problems with this type of argument apply accordingly.

 “I don’t know” does not mean that you can fill in the blanks with your favorite fairy tale.